ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 });
 ```

-These three superForm options are the most technical ones; if you're dealing with a single form per page, you can most likely skip this section.
+`applyAction` and `invalidateAll` are the most technical ones; if you're dealing with a single form per page, you can most likely skip them.

 ### applyAction